codeparty/racer-fixtures/README.md

 # Instructions

-Fixtures come in handy for tests, creating sample data for an app, and other similar situations. `racer-fixtures` makes it easy to declare what data to create without figuring out in what order to create the data:
+Fixtures come in handy for tests, creating sample data for an app, and other similar situations. `racer-fixtures` makes it easy to generate fixtures using a straightforward JSON structure and without needing to figure out in what order to create documents that are dependent on one another.

+Let's take a look at an example:

 ```javascript
 var store = racer.createStore();